-The Commission published the Regulation on Risk-Preparedness in the Electricity Sector in the Official Journal of the European Union on 14 June 2019.
+The Commission published the Regulation on Risk-Preparedness in the Electricity Sector as part of the Clean Energy Package in June 2019.
 This new Regulation proposes measures for risk assessments and risk preparedness, and the management of any electricity crisis situations in the Union, in particular setting out methodologies to assess electricity security of supply and to identify crisis situations at the level of both Member States and their regions.
 This Regulation has been in force since 4 July 2019.

 The Gas Directive is the natural gas counterpart to the Electricity Directive, setting up a similar regulatory structure for the internal market for natural gas.
 In doing so, it sets out public service and customer protection obligations for gas undertakings, authorisation procedures, the monitoring of security of gas supply, regional solidarity, the promotion of regional cooperation and technical rules.